rcmdnk/vim_emu/README.md

 therefore it behaves different from other Visual modes.

 For Recording Macro, you need MadRuby (see below).

+If you check "Reset vim_emu at non-vim_emu apps", vim_emu Mode will change to "Insert Mode" when you push single key/click at non-vim_emu apps. e.g.) If you change vim_emu mode to Normal at TextEdit and change the application to Terminal and click or push key, vim_emu Mode is changed to "Insert Mode".
+It doesn't affect on Terminal, but just changes the mode for vim_emu apps.

+Note: This setting maps all single keys/single clicks (left/middle/right), therefore all remaps for single keys/clicks (on non-vim_emu apps) after this setting can't be enabled as KeyRemap4MacBook priotize former remaps.

 ## Applications
 The default setting enables vim emulation on applications w/o Terminal (iTerm),